 The left pincer blindsided them with a back-slap, sending the Galaxy Zephyr spinning through space.
 It tumbled twenty trillion light-years before stabilizing.

 Lucille’s crew righted themselves just to see the stinging tail descend.
 Reflexively they brought forth the Wheel and sliced the tail’s tip.

 “Big mistake!” signaled the Enemy Hurricane.
-From the sliced stinger yellow acid gushed.
+From the sliced stinger gushed yellow acid.

 “Who’s mistake?” asked Lucille.
 The acid flooded over the Galaxy Zephyr.
 Its Hurricane Armor cracked like sunburnt skin.
-The whole Galaxy Zephyr broke open like a cocoon.
+The whole robot broke open like a cocoon.